umbraco/UmbracoDocs/marketplace-and-integrations/README.md

   Extending the Umbraco platform through the composition of packages and integrations.
 ---

-# Umbraco DXP (Digital Experience Platform)
+# Umbraco DXP (Digital eXperience Platform)

-Within this Umbraco DXP (Digital Experience Platform) area of the Umbraco documentation you'll find topics related to extending the CMS via packages and integrations.
+Within this Umbraco DXP (Digital eXperience Platform) area of the Umbraco documentation you'll find topics related to extending the CMS via packages and integrations.

 ## Umbraco Commercial Products